“Turn your face to the sun, and the shadows fall behind you.”–Unknown

 Allowing ones’ self to fall prey to this type of relationship is far more comfortable than what you might think.
 We convince ourselves that this person will change, or something about ourselves we can change that will make our toxic partner love us.

-First thing doesn’t believe you have no options.
-For example, a housewife with young children no family close and the list goes on.
+The first thing doesn’t believe you have no options.
+For example, a housewife with young children no family close, and the list goes on.
 So, acceptance becomes easier than facing the pain.
 This life is not your portrayal of a doormat.
 “Woo-Hoo I landed the part of a lifetime Doormat!”
 Not only NO but heck NO!

 What now seems like a no-way-out scenario.
 Is temporary if you make it so.